ffhighwind/DapperExtraCRUD/README.md

 # Alternative Annotations

-You can use annotations from System.ComponentModel instead of Dapper.Extra.Annotations.
+Some annotations from System.ComponentModel are supported as replacements for Dapper.Extra.Annotations.

 | System.ComponentModel | Dapper.Extra.Annotations |
 | --- | --- |